nanoexpress/ultimate-oss/.github/ISSUE_TEMPLATE/Bug_Report.md

 Add any other context about the problem here.
 If applicable, add screenshots to help explain.

 **Note**
-Project will be provided as-is without any support nor warranty
+- **Project is provided as-is without any support nor warranty**
+- **If this issue not related to this project and exists on [core](https://github.com/uNetworking/uWebSockets.js) of this project, please close issue or not open